 These are the OGs of the investing world — the ones who were around before the internet was a thing.
 If you want the comfort of a long-standing name or a financial advisor to hold your hand, a traditional brokerage may be for you.

 The downside of traditional brokerages is that hand-holding tends to come with hefty fees.
 It’s one of the reasons that, historically, investing was exclusive to the already wealthy.

 Note that if you want the name, but not the personal assistance, you can still get that.
 Most traditional brokerages now offer online services, so you can DIY it.

 Option 2: Online brokerage

-These are the new kids on the block, opening up the world of investing to people who don’t want to (or can’t) pay high fees, who are willing to give it a go on their own, and who aren’t afraid to find their way around an app.
+These are – or were – the new kids on the block, opening up the world of investing to people who don’t want to (or can’t) pay high fees, who are willing to give it a go on their own, and who aren’t afraid to find their way around an app.

-While they used to be fairly bare-bones, most online brokerages now offer free educational resources and the option to consult with an advisor (for a fee), so that you’re not investing blindly.
+While they used to be fairly bare-bones, the best online brokerages now offer free educational resources and almost no commission fees.

 Option 3: Robo-advisor

 You could say a robo-advisor gives you the best of both worlds: a DIY account but with someone (or, rather, something) making your investment decisions for you.
 That’s because instead of a human choosing which stocks you should buy, a computer algorithm does it for you.

 You just tell the robo-advisor what your goals are and how much risk you’re willing to take on, and the algorithm takes it from there.
 It sets up your investments and even rebalances your portfolio as the stock market shifts.